 4. Let’s Embrace Outsourcing

 As with mothering, housekeeping, and all sorts of other “maternal” and “womanly” tasks: women are under a lot of pressure not just to have it all – but to do it all themselves.
 Y’all – we don’t need this.
-Hire a housekeeper, order in takeout, drop your laundry off for wash-and-fold service.
-We have modern solutions for the emotional and meta labor burden and we’ve got to stop looking down on women who choose to pay other people to do work they don’t want to.
+Hire a housekeeper, order takeout, drop your laundry off for wash-and-fold service.
+We have modern solutions for the labor burden and we’ve got to stop looking down on women who choose to pay other people to do work they don’t want ot don’t have the time or energy to do themselves.

 The same goes for weddings!
 Nobody questions the decision to hire photographers, florists, caterers, and DJs, but for some reason, we’ve decided that a woman is not living up to her full bridal potential if she doesn’t do every single bit of logistics and aesthetic planning herself, lovingly hand-crafting table décor for hours every weekend, laboring over “blush” versus “bashful” linens, and color-coding plans for showers and welcome receptions and post-wedding brunches and actual wedding days.